-Artemis is most frequently portrayed in ancient Greek art as a maiden huntress with quiver and bow, often accompanied by a deer and on occasion wearing a feline skin.
+Artemis is most frequently portrayed in ancient Greek art as a beautiful maiden huntress with quiver and bow or, alternatively, a spear.
+She is often accompanied by a deer, stag, or a hunting dog, and on occasion, she wears a feline skin.
 Early representations also emphasise her role as goddess of animals and show her winged with a bird or animal in each hand.
-For example, on the handles of the celebrated Francois vase, she holds a panther and stag in one depiction and lions in another.
+For example, on the handles of the celebrated Francois vase (570-565 BCE), she holds a panther and stag in one depiction and lions in another.
 In later Attic red- and black-figure vases she is also often depicted holding a torch.

 A celebrated marble representation of the goddess is on the east frieze of the Parthenon where she is seated between Apollo and Aphrodite with Eros (c.
 440 BCE).
 The goddess is pulling up her robe to better cover herself, perhaps in reference to her reputation for chastity.
 A later and perhaps today more famous representation is as a huntress impressively grasping the antlers of a stag, a pose captured in marble by a Roman sculptor copying a lost Greek original attributed to Leochares (c.
 325 BCE).
 Known as the Diane de Versailles, it is now on display in the Louvre Museum, Paris.